berin-aquaquad/orange-pi-5/Cad drawing/README.md

 An RSDOC file is the custom CAD file format for DesignSpark.
 Its a full 3d file format.

-The cad drawing expects metal or plastic 5mm tall threaded standoffs.
+The cad drawing expects metal or plastic 5mm tall threaded standoffs for the OPI5

 The HDMI port on the back is expecting a ribbon cable HDMI adapter, amazon sells em places like that.